-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No. Village 521Z Primary Registration District No.....
-Registered No. or [If death occurred in a City hospital or institution. give its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from to afre AGE If LESS than and that death occurred, on the date stated above, at 12:30 m. or....min.?
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH VIIIAgo Registered No [If death occurred in a City hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from 1912 (Day) (Year) that I last saw h W alive on AGE If LESS than day,hrs and that death occurred, on the date stated above, at or___min.?
 The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town.
-State or foreign country) BIRTHPLACE PARENTS OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At nlace In the (City or town, State or foreign country) of death.
-State Where was disease contracted if not at place of death?
-Former or usual residence ACE OF BURIAL OR REMOVAL DATE OF BURIAL april 26 1911 ADDRESS
+State or foreign country) NAME OF (SECTIONARY) FATHER BIRTHPLACE PARENT8 OF FATHER (City or town, State or foreign country) (Address) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state OF MOTHER (1) Means of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
+LENGTH OF RESIDENCE (FOR HOSPITALS INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) At place - In the ds.
+State YF\$. mos.
+Where was disease contracted If not atplace of death?.
+Former or usual residence.
+DATE OF BURIAL ADDRESS REGISTRAR